durgaganesh9637/EKS-WordPress-MYSQL/README.md

 Clone this Repo

-encrypt your password - check the encryption process i have added there itself mysql/mysql-secret.yaml
+encrypt your password - check the encryption process i have added there itself in file mysql/mysql-secret.yaml

 Check Replace 1 and 2 files